10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 1. LinkedIn

-LinkedIn is a professional social media platform dedicated to recruitment and content-sharing used primarily for business networking.
+LinkedIn is a professional social media platform dedicated to recruitment and content-sharing that is used primarily for business networking.
 People use this platform when searching for jobs, suppliers, and other business solutions.
 Overall, LinkedIn users like to publish and share articles, write and post status updates, and connect with business professionals who add value to their networks.

 What is the Social Selling Index?